hakavlad/nohang/README.md

 The program can be configured by editing the config file.
 The configuration includes the following sections:

+0. Checking kernel messages for OOM events;
-1. Common zram settings
+1. Common zram settings;
-2. Common PSI settings
+2. Common PSI settings;
-3. Poll rate
+3. Poll rate;
-4. Warnings and notifications
+4. Warnings and notifications;
-5. Soft threshold
+5. Soft threshold;
-6. Hard threshold
+6. Hard threshold;
-7. Customize victim selection
+7. Customize victim selection;
-8. Customize soft corrective actions
+8. Customize soft corrective actions;
-9. Misc settings
+9. Misc settings;
-10. Verbosity, debug, logging
+10. Verbosity, debug, logging.

 Just read the description of the parameters and edit the values.
-Please restart nohang to apply the changes.
+Please restart the daemon to apply the changes.

 ## How to test nohang